quat1024/incorporeal-2-forge/README.md

 move more things to datagen, i really dont like forge datagens though

-# rhododendrite textures i have to do
+# rhododendrite things i have to do

-trapdoor
+trapdoor texture, door item and block texture, sign texture

-item/door
+- boat (huge pain in the tail)
-block/door_top, door_bottom
+- sign (needs a remapped mixin to add it to the tile entity)
-minecraft/textures/entity/signs/rhodo
+- make it flammable (needs either a remapped mixin, or subclassing every block for a poorly-designed Forge extension)

-Also need to fix Wood using the same model as regular logs lol im dum
+reason im shying away from remapped mixins is they're currently broken in this workspace for some reason, i'll file a bug report later